arstream/Network-Programming-with-Go/encoding/iso_8859_and_go.md

 }
 ```

-In a similar way you cacn change an array of ISO 8859-2 bytes into a UTF-8 string:
+In a similar way you can change an array of ISO 8859-2 bytes into a UTF-8 string:

 ```go
 var isoToUnicodeMap = map[uint8] int {